abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 title:  "Entity in Domain Driven Design"
 date:   2021-05-27
 comments_id : "3"
 description: "In Domain Driven Design, Entity is the concept that its individuality is important.
 An Entity is a unique thing that its state can be changed.
 These characteristics make Entity an important building block of Domain Driven Design.
-In this article I will describe the Entity's characteristics and how they can be implemented in C#"
+In this article, I will describe the Entity's characteristics and how they can be implemented in C#"
 ---

 ![Entity](/assets/images/article-image-8.jpg)